How to Clean the Pre-Collision Sensor on a Toyota RAV4

 Maintaining Sensor Clarity in Rain and Snow

-- After driving in rain or snow, clean the sensor using a soft cloth and mild cleaning solution.
+• After driving in rain or snow, clean the sensor with a soft cloth and a mild cleaning solution.

-- Check for snow accumulation or slush, and remove it promptly to prevent sensor malfunctions.
+• Check for snow buildup or slush and remove it right away to prevent sensor errors.

-- Monitor your vehicle’s warning indicators and perform routine checks to verify the sensor remains unobstructed.
+• Watch your vehicle’s warning indicators and do routine checks to make sure nothing is blocking the sensor.

 When Should You Call a Mechanic About Sensor Issues?